Communio-Templorum/bylaws/Bylaws.md

 ## Curiae

+1. The Curiae are designated to be community centers and safe havens for followers of the Religio Romana and practitioners of the Cultus Deorum.

+1. Each Curia shall have its own board of directors to oversee their business affairs and maintain their bylaws.
+Membership in the Curia shall be required of all board members.
+Membership in this Corporation shall not be required to be a member of a Curia.

+1. Each Curia shall be led by an ordained Minister or Magister of the Ministerial Pesos, the selection of which shall be determined by the Curia to best suit their needs.

 1. When a Curia is without the leadership of a Minister or Magister, they may continue to hold the following religious services:

+	1. the liturgy of silence,

-	1. the school services for young children regularly held during or on the day of services,
+	1. school services for young children regularly held on the day of services, and

-	1. the liturgy of silence, and

-	1. a pantheonic worship lead by a Pater Familias, selected from amongst those of the Curia, similar in style to their private Religio Domestica ritual.
+	1. a pantheonic worship led by a Pater Familias, selected from amongst those of the Curia, similar in style to their private Religio Domestica ritual.

 ## Membership